Setting boundaries

 2010: Sarah excavating at the bottom of the ‘Lesser Wall of Brodgar’ in Trench R. (📷 ORCA)

 We think the southern boundary wall was raised around the same time, but here there is a major difference.
-The “Lesser Wall” was raised on top of the remains of earlier buildings.
+The “Lesser Wall” was constructed on the remains of earlier buildings.

-What this suggests is that the complex – or its predecessor – was standing when a decision was taken to enclose it with monumental walls.
+What this suggests is that sections of the complex were standing when a decision was taken to enclose it with monumental walls.

 But the significance of the “Great Wall” did not last.